Dacia Sandero Stepway 2026 review | A supermini with crossover appeal

 What is the Dacia Sandero Stepway?

-That could also go a long way towards explaining the colossal success of the Dacia Sandero Stepway.
-Like its Sandero sibling, it offers a simply vast amount of car for what seems like a ludicrously small amount of money.
-Yet where the Sandero hatchback has traditionally done so in a plain - perhaps even slightly awkward-looking – package, the Stepway has offered buyers more on-road presence due to its fashionable SUV styling.
+Like its Sandero sibling, the Dacia Sandero Stepway offers a simply vast amount of car for what seems like a ludicrously small amount of money.
+Yet where the Sandero hatchback has traditionally done so in a plain - perhaps even slightly awkward-looking – package, the Stepway has offered buyers more on-road presence due to its fashionable SUV styling and 41mm of extra ride height.
 Who says you can’t have it all?

 It’s not just a low price, some roof rails and some chunkier bumpers that account for this success, though.
 Yes, the Stepway is a slightly more aspirational offering than the regular Sandero (Britain's cheapest car to buy new), but it’s still managed to preserve the hatchback’s appealing, no-nonsense honesty that buyers love, so much so that these buyers have made the Sandero Europe’s biggest-selling retail car, a title it’s held since 2017.

 • Despite the fact that the Stepway isn’t quite as much of a value-led proposition as the regular Sandero, it’ll still prove more popular overall.
-At the time of writing, Dacia had sold 1.3 million Sanderos in Europe, with 108,000 of those being in the UK.
-And of those, 60% were of the Stepway variety, and Dacia doesn’t see that changing with the latest model.
+Around 60% of the Sanderos that are sold in the UK are of the Stepway variety.

 • If you want the cheapest Stepway possible: Because there’s no Access trim on the Stepway like there is with the regular Sandero, the Essential is your entry point to the range.
 Yes, it’s a lot more expensive, but it does also come with a lot more kit.
 Essentials (no pun intended) such as a DAB-equipped stereo, air-conditioning, electric front windows and remote locking are included, as are niceties such as cruise control, LED headlamps and decorative wheel caps.

-• If you want the best balance between kit and cost: Comfort trim is the one for you.
+• If you want the best balance between kit and cost: Expression trim (known as Comfort in older models) is the one for you.
 Key to its appeal is the 8.0-inch infotainment touchscreen which looks slick, is a doddle to use and comes equipped with satnav, DAB, Bluetooth, six speakers, Android Auto and wireless Apple CarPlay.
 That last item is a properly cutting edge one that’s still not available in many very exotic cars.
 Other important upgrades include reach adjustment for then steering wheel, split-folding rear seats, electric rear windows, those clever roof bars, parking sensors, a reversing camera, keyless entry and automatic wipers.

 Ivan Aistrop